hapax/hapax.github.io/assets/chandra.md

 complexity -- what is left behind is beautiful by virtue of its simplicity.

 ## Quantisation<a id="sec-2" name="sec-2"></a>

+We'll start by recalling Bohr's model of hydrogen, and the role quantisation plays there.
+That will motivate the notion of a box of electrons.

+## The Bohr model of hydrogen

+Bohr thought of the nucleus as a big, immovable positive charge, and the electron as a tiny orbiting negative charge.
+In order to explain the fact that hydrogen was able to absorb and emit only certain colours of light, Bohr postulated that only certain orbits were allowed, namely those satisfying the *quantisation of angular momentum*:

+$$
+L = mv r = n \hbar, \quad n = 0, 1, 2, \ldots
+$$

+Here, the "quantum" of angular momentum is *Planck's (reduced) constant* $\hbar$.

+If we could vary $r$ and $v$ continuously, we could achieve any radius we like for fixed $n$, so another ingredient is needed here.
+We need de Broglie's insight that matter should also behave like a wave.

 A familiar example is the atom, where the various shells --- s, p, d, f, and so on --- are successively populated as the atomic number gets larger.
 The structure of these levels is complicated, and the electrons in an atom can also interact.